Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Professional photography readiness

-• Ongoing maintenance if vacant
+• Ongoing maintenance if the home becomes vacant

 Decide Whether to Sell Before or After You Move